 (b) specify the nature of the claims and the relief claimed by the applicant on its own behalf and on behalf of the class members; and

 (c) specify the common questions of law or fact which are said to arise in the action.

-It will usually be the case that the concise statement pleadings process contemplated by the Central Practice Note and the Commercial and Corporations Practice Note will be inappropriate for use in class actions.
+Except in cases where it is unlikely that there will be any substantial factual matters in contest, it will usually be the case that the concise statement pleadings process contemplated by the Central Practice Note and the Commercial and Corporations Practice Note will be inappropriate for use in class actions.